Credentialing

 Our credentialing team consists of:

-Lois Boyd, Director of Credentialing (credentialing@nzcmhn.org.nz)
+Lois Boyd, Co-Director of Credentialing (creddir@nzcmhn.org.nz)

-Valerie Williams, Kaitohu/Director (valerie.williams@terauora.com)
+Valerie Williams, Kaitohu/Co-Director (valerie.williams@terauora.com)

 Regina Yhonjan, Credentialing Administrator (credentialing.admin@nzcmhn.org.nz)